Visit the website at SouthwestMT.com

 Embark on a canyon tour of one of the most scenic stretches of the Missouri River in the U.S. at Gates of the Mountains.
 This 105-minute boat tour features fascinating historical commentary and excellent wildlife watching.

-4. Visit Grant-Kohrs Ranch and Big Hole National Battlefield
+Visit Grant-Kohrs Ranch & Big Hole National Battlefield

 History comes to life at the region’s two National Park Service sites.
-Experience Montana’s frontier cattle history at the 1880’s working Grant-Kohrs Ranch National Historic Site and visit the Big Hole National Battlefield and Nez Perce Camp.
+Experience Montana’s frontier cattle history at the 1880’s working Grant-Kohrs Ranch National Historic Site in Deer Lodge and visit the Big Hole National Battlefield and Nez Perce Camp.

 After a day of adventure, unwind in the soothing mineral waters of a hot spring.
-Choose from six developed hot springs destinations, all fed from natural geothermal features.
+Choose from seven developed hot springs destinations, all fed from natural geothermal features.